Thesis title: Literary Forms of Caricature in the Early Nineteenth-century Novel

 - Web administrator for the Marshallese Arts Project

 - Editorial assistant for the new Edinburgh edition of the collected works of Robert Louis Stevenson

-- Active member of Scottish Writing in the Nineteenth Century (SWINC)
+- Member of Scottish Writing in the Nineteenth Century (SWINC)

 - Coordinator of the James Tait Black Prize for biography (2016-18)